-State Water Project: The City has a 10,000 acre-foot per year allocation from the California State Water Project (SWP).
+• State Water Project: The City has a 10,000 acre-foot per year allocation from the California State Water Project (SWP).
 To date, the City has not constructed the improvements necessary to receive direct delivery of its allocation.
-Ventura Water is pursuing the State Water Interconnection Project with Calleguas Municipal Water District (Calleguas), Casitas Municipal Water District, and United Water Conservation District.
-On January 23, 2017, City Council authorized an alignment study by

-Kennedy/Jenks to determine how the interconnection project can be designed and operated to supply water to serve the regional needs of the City, Calleguas, Casitas, and UWCD.
-The final draft alignment study is under review at this time, and the environmental review process pursuant to CEQA has commenced.
+Ventura Water is pursuing the State Water Interconnection Project with Calleguas Municipal Water District (Calleguas), Casitas Municipal Water District (Casitas), and United Water Conservation District (United).
+In 2017, City Council authorized an alignment study by Kennedy/Jenks to determine how the interconnection project can be designed and operated to supply water to serve the regional needs of the City, Calleguas, Casitas, and UWCD.
+The final alignment study was completed in 2018.
+A Draft Environmental Impact Report (EIR) was prepared to evaluate the potential environmental impacts associated with construction and operation of the interconnection pipeline and associated facilities.
+The Draft EIR was circulated for a 45-day public review period on February 19, 2019.
+As stated in the Draft EIR, the project will enable delivery of

-On February 28, 2018, the City issued the Notice of Preparation of a Draft Environmental Impact Report (EIR) for the State Water Interconnection Project (NOP).
-As stated in the NOP, the project will enable delivery of SWP water by wheeling through Metropolitan Water District of Southern California and Calleguas to the City.
+SWP water by wheeling through Metropolitan Water District of Southern California and Calleguas to the City.
 The connection will also facilitate direct delivery of SWP water to United and direct or in-lieu delivery of SWP water to Casitas.
-In addition, the interconnection would allow the City to deliver water to Calleguas during an outage of its imported water supplies.
-The draft EIR is scheduled for release in fall of 2018.
+The interconnection will be an approximately 7 mile pipeline used to transport water between Calleguas' and the City's distribution systems.